 3. Perineal Massage

 Massaging your perineum (the bit between your vagina and your anus) has been shown to reduce the severity of your vaginal tear for first time mothers.
-92% of first time mothers in Gloucestershire have a tear of some kind.
+Around 90% of first time mothers in the UK have a tear of some kind.
 To lessen this tear use some olive oil/coconut oil on your thumbs, insert them into your vagina about half an inch and massage down towards your perineum.
 The research doesn’t support that this makes any difference for second or more time Mums.